Jucodez/Data-Professionals-Survey-Analysis/README.md

 The survey to be examined gathered information on data professionals across different countries, with the goal of gaining insights into the current attributes of individuals working in the data industry.

-Develop a dashboard to assist users comprehend the collected data and gain insights into the realities of being a data professional in their specific country.
+Develop a dashboard to assist prospecting data analysts comprehend the collected data and gain insights into the realities of being a data professional in their specific country.

 ## Steps followed